-Writing for your own information: If you have not already, you will be receiving literature from many colleges and universities who have purchased your name and address from any one of a number of sources.
-Chances are, however, there are other schools about which you will want to learn more.
+Writing for your own information: If you have not already, you will be receiving literature from many colleges and universities who have purchased your name and address from any one of several sources.
+Chances are, there are other schools that you will want to learn more about.
 More and more students are using e-mail to communicate directly with colleges and through your internet access at school or at home, you can do the same.

 Guidebooks: There are many college guidebooks available at bookstores.
 The guidebooks fall into two main categories: objective or comparative guides, and subjective or ranking guides.
 The first type includes such books as those published by Peterson's, Barron's, Lovejoy's, Arco, and the College Handbook by the College Board.
-Most of the information included in these guides was obtained directly by the publishers form the admission offices.
-They provide quick reference information and a lot of statistics.
+They provide guick reference information and a lot of statistics.
 Be careful!
 Statistics can be manipulated to suit the needs of the person or institution presenting them.
 The subjective guides include those by Fiske, the Yale Daily News, Rugg, William Buckley, Princeton Review, Kaplan and Student's Guide to Colleges.
-When reading these guides and reviewing the manner in which they rate various aspects of the institutions they are discussing, keep in mind that you are reading the opinions of only a few people.
-On the other hand, even though the information will be two or three years old, it is possible to read several such descriptions and put together a good idea of what life at the school might be like.
+When reading these guides and reviewing the way they rate various aspects of the institutions they are discussing, keep in mind that you are reading the opinions of only a few people.
+On the other hand, even though the information will be two or three years old, it is possible to read several descriptions and put together a good idea of what life at the school might be like.

 Online: Most colleges and universities have websites.
 What you will find on the pages will vary greatly from college to college, but typically you will find the most current and detailed information available about the school and its application procedures.
-Some sites include "virtual" tours, and others allow you to apply electronically to the institution.
 Most sites have some sort of e-mail link to communicate directly with the admission office.